mikelevins/clio-experiments/README.md

-# Clio
+# Clio experiments

-Clio is an embryonic experiment in UI for Common Lisp programs.
+TInkering with ways to present a GUI for Lisp programs using web technologies.